MooersLab/neovim-init-file/README.md

 ## Script for installing the neovim binary file from the nightly build on Mac OS

-I used the following script on September 2, 2021 to install nightly-build neovim 0.6 binary.
+I used the following script on September 2, 2021, to install the nightly-build neovim 0.6 binary.

 ```bash
 #!/bin/zsh